 In 2006, the Ministry of Transportation initiated the 427 Transportation Corridor Environmental Assessment.
 The purpose of the study is to address existing and short- term transportation problems related to the existing Highway 427 terminus at Highway 7, truck traffic to and from the CPR Vaughan Intermodal facility and inter-regional traffic on Highway 7, 27 and 50.
-To date, the study team has identified the need to extend Highway 427 north of Regional Road 7, and is now examining corridor alignment options including the new terminus point for the highway.
-It is expected that the preferred route will be made public for comment by Spring 2008.
-The next and final stages will be preliminary design, finalization of the Environmental Assessment document and Ministry of Environment approval.
+To date, the study team has identified the need to extend Highway 427 north of Regional Road 7, examined corridor alignment options (including the new terminus point for the highway) and has determined a preferred corridor option (to terminate at Major Mackenzie Drive) for further consultation.
+The next and final stages will be concluding consultation on the preferred alignment, preliminary design, finalization of the Environmental Assessment document and Ministry of Environment approval.
 Detailed design, land acquisition and construction may begin in 2010.